wntrblm/flask-talisman/README.rst

 It should be noted that the syntax differs between Feature Policy and Permission Policy as can be seen from the ``geolocation`` examples provided.

+The default Permissions Policy is ``browsing-topics=()``, which opts sites out of `Federated Learning of Cohorts <https://wicg.github.io/floc/>`_ an interest-based advertising initiative called Topics API.

 Permission Policy can be set either using a dictionary, or using a string.